HOME - GALLERIA SILECCHIA

 Glass Art from Japan, Grohe Glass Gallery, Massachusetts, USA

-The 10th An Internat'l Glass Invitational, Habatat Gallery, Boca Raton, FL, USA
+The 10th An Internat'l Glass Invitational, Habatat Gallery, Boca Raton, FL

 1990 Stockbridge Invitational, Holsten Gallery, Massachusetts, USA